Sim2Real for Soft Robotic Fish via Differentiable Simulation: Appendix

 where $s$ is the complex Laplace variable.
 From this model, it is clear how the measured force $f_\textrm{m}$ can be negative even for strictly positive $f_\textrm{hydro}$ as discussed in \Cref{sec:learned_hydrodynamics}.

 It is possible to measure each parameter in \Cref{eqn:measurement_dynamics} and compensate it by inverting the transfer function, however, our proposed data-driven neural network force predictor is agnostic to the dynamics of the measurement system.
-We are able to learn the system dynamics just from the data without the need for characterizing the measurement system.